 Where to stay?

 I really enjoyed our stay in Jausiers, close to Barcelonnette.
 I guess Barcelonnette can be compared to a village like Cortina d’Ampezzo or Val Gardena.

 And there are plenty of cycling adventures to undertake from there.

 You can even get a ‘Brevet des 7 Cols d’Ubaye’, for which you need to climb the Bonette, Vars, Cayolle and the Allos.
-Plus three lesser known and smaller climbs: Saint-Jean, Pontis and the Montée de Sainte-Anne.
-Those last two are quite steep by the way…
+Plus three lesser known and shorter climbs: Saint-Jean, Pontis and the Montée de Sainte-Anne.
+The last two are short but quite steep by the way…